MicrosoftDocs/cpp-docs/docs/ide/using-the-visual-studio-ide-for-cpp-desktop-development.md

 ## Prerequisites

-If you haven't installed Visual Studio yet, now is the time.
-To get Visual Studio, you can download it from [Visual Studio Downloads](http://www.visualstudio.com/downloads/download-visual-studio-vs.aspx).
-Be sure to include the Visual C++ development tools when you install Visual Studio, because they are not installed by default.
-For more information about how to install Visual Studio, see [Install Visual Studio](/visualstudio/install/install-visual-studio).

 These walkthroughs assume that you have installed Visual Studio and the Visual C++ language and components required for Windows Desktop development.
 We also assume you understand the fundamentals of the C++ language.
 If you need to learn C++, there are many books and web resources available.
 One good place to start is the [Get Started](https://isocpp.org/get-started) page of the Standard C++ Foundation website.

+If you haven't installed Visual Studio yet, now is the time.

+**Visual Studio 2017 Installation**

+To get Visual Studio 2017, you can download it from [Visual Studio Downloads](http://www.visualstudio.com/downloads/download-visual-studio-vs.aspx).
+Be sure to include the Visual C++ development tools when you install Visual Studio, because they are not installed by default.
+For more information about how to install Visual Studio, see [Install Visual Studio](/visualstudio/install/install-visual-studio).

+**Visual Studio 2015 Installation**

+ To install Visual Studio 2015, go to [Download older versions of Visual Studio](https://www.visualstudio.com/vs/older-downloads/).
+Run the setup program and choose **Custom installation** and then choose the C++ component.

+ In general, we highly recommend that you use Visual Studio 2017 even if you need to compile your code using the Visual Studio 2015 compiler.
+For more information, see [Use native multi-targeting in Visual Studio to build old projects](../porting/use-native-multitargeting.md).

 Once your Visual Studio installation is complete, you are ready to continue.